AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0-sp1.md

 ## Translation

-- When sending assets for translation from Guides, the assets are not being added in the Translation job, which causes the **Start** button to not appear thereby preventing you to initiate the translation job.
+- When sending assets for translation from Experience Manager Guides, the assets are not added in the Translation job, which prevents the **Start** button from appearing and stops you from initiating the translation job.
 (GUIDES-28237)

 ## Publishing